gensyn-ai/CheckFree/README.md

 Official repo of the All is not Lost Paper.

+# Setup

+The repository depends on two libraries:

+- [simplellm](https://github.com/NikolayBlagoev/simplellm) - for construction of the models, loading datasets, tokenizers, etc.

+- [DecCom](https://github.com/NikolayBlagoev/DecCom-Python) - for communication between devices

+You can install both by cloning the repo and doing ```pip install .``` or by running the [setup.sh](/setup.sh) provided here.

+Additionally, you need to install the requirements in [requirements.txt](/requirements.txt) with ```pip install -r requirements.txt```

+# Simulated training

-To run the simulated fault training run one of the files in [simulate_training](simulate_training/) like:
+To run the simulated fault training run one of the files in [simulate_training](/simulate_training/) like:

 ```
 ./run.sh no_failure 4 10 500M_config.json 0